 In September, we reached a major milestone in our battle to save Lodge Hill, the most important site for nightingales in the UK.
 The planning application for 5,000 houses was withdrawn, with more than 10,000 people objecting to the application to build on this incredibly important SSSI.

-Thanks to the efforts of the RSPB Investigations team and Sovereign Base Area Police, illegal bird trapping on UK Base on Cyprus falls by 70%.
+Thanks to the efforts of the RSPB Investigations team and Sovereign Base Area Police, illegal bird trapping on the UK Base in Cyprus falls by 70%.

 First bittern heard booming on the Isle of Wight - at RSPB Brading Marshes.